stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 When should a country or a state consider opening for business?
 Many people are concerned with the possibility of an increased number of COVID-19 deaths if countries or states open too soon.
 Let’s look at the data for a few data points to compare and contrast this issue.

-## 11.1 COVID-19 Secondary affects - Mental Health
+## 11.1 COVID-19 Secondary affects

+### 11.1.1 Mental Health
 What are the risks of a quarantine?
 The [New England Journal of Medicine](https://www.nejm.org/doi/full/10.1056/NEJMp2008017) notes that quarantine often increases problems related to mental health.
 The [American Psychiatric Association](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=4&ved=2ahUKEwjcvqX8z4zpAhUCSq0KHd2zC1sQFjADegQIBRAB&url=https%3A%2F%2Fwww.psychiatry.org%2FFile%2520Library%2FPsychiatrists%2FAdvocacy%2FFederal%2FMental-Health-2020-A-Presidential-Initiative-for-Mental-Health.pdf&usg=AOvVaw3D_fCutRhha_75XDfvPjlD) notes that 47 million Americans (1 in 5 adults) suffer from mental health issues.
 The [Didi Hirsch Suicide Hotline](https://didihirsch.org/media/recent-coverage/oc-register-suicide-help-hotline-calls-soar-in-southern-california-over-coronavirus-anxieties/) published a call volume increase of 8,000% from February 2020 to March 2020, with a precipitous increase in actual suicides over last year.
 This is statistically significant!

-## 11.2 COVID-19 Secondary affects - GDP
+### 11.1.2 Economic Stability: Debt-to-GDP
 What are the risks of of closing businness, decreasing Gross Domestic Product (GDP) and increading debt through stimulis packages?
-What is the breaking point, and the sign of a pending recession?
+What is the breaking point for an economy, and the early signs of a recession or collapse?
 - According to a [World Bank study](https://elibrary.worldbank.org/doi/abs/10.1596/1813-9450-5391) the tipping point for any economy is 77% debt-to-GDP.
 - The current [USA debt](https://www.treasurydirect.gov/NP/debt/current) is $24.8 trillion.
-- The current [USA debt-to-GDP](https://www.bea.gov/data/gdp/gross-domestic-product) ratio is 110%
+- The current [USA debt-to-GDP](https://www.bea.gov/data/gdp/gross-domestic-product) ratio is 110%.
+This is statistically significant!

-## 11.3 Examples
+## 11.2 Examples and Counter-Examples

-### 11.1.1 California
+### 11.2.1 California
 California has a population of 39,512,223 people, and a COVID-19 death toll of 1,779 people, or 0.004 % of the population.
 Compare this death toll to:
 - [Seasonal flu](https://www.cdph.ca.gov/Programs/CID/DCDC/CDPH%20Document%20Library/Immunization/Week2019-2011_FINALReport.pdf): (658/39,512,223)*100 = 0.001%
 - [Fatal car accidents](https://www.iihs.org/topics/fatality-statistics/detail/state-by-state): (3,563/39,512,223)*100 = 0.009%.